neubot/neubot/doc/FAQ.rst

 2.2.
 How do I install neubot?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Go to `download page`_ and follow instructions for your operating
+The Neubot team provides packages for MacOSX_, Windows_, Debian_ and
-system.
-The Neubot team provides binary packages for MacOSX_, Windows_,
+distributions based on Debian_ (such as Ubuntu_).
+Neubot is part
-Debian_, and distributions based on Debian (such as Ubuntu_).
-If
+of the FreeBSD port collection.
+If there are no binary packages available
-there is not a binary package for your system, you can still install
+for your system, you can still install it from sources.

-Neubot from sources.
+Subsequent FAQ entries will deal with all these options.

 ------------------------------------------------------------------------